Practical guide: The different types of specific housing in Spain

 • Interior renovations likely to alter the original structure.

-• The use of construction materials and techniques.
+• The use of materials and construction techniques.

-• Changes in use of the property.
+• Changes in the use of the property.

 Advantages and disadvantages

-• Unique heritage value and historic charm.
+• Heritage value and unique historical charm.

-• Significant long-term value-adding potential.
+• Significant long-term appreciation potential.

-• Regulatory constraints on work.
+• Regulatory constraints for the works.

 • Generally higher maintenance costs.

-Origin and definition
+Origin and Definition

-Financial benefits
+Financial Advantages

-Points to watch
+Points to Consider

 • Analysis of the neighborhood and its potential development.